10Nates/microcookie/README.md

 ### <span style="color:red">NOTICE</span>

+- Only the value of the primary key of the cookie is encoded.
+Everything else is assumed to be clean input.
 - There is no internal namespace conflict management
+- This does not support HttpOnly assignment due to the limitation of being client-side JavScript.
 - This is not guaranteed to be RFC 6265 compliant.
 However, if you find an incompliant section, it is considered a bug.
 - npm is probably the clunkiest way of using this library.
 It does work, though.
 - All instructions assume you are running a Unix-based operating system.
 This probably won't matter if you aren't using npm.